worthpointlabs/terratest/docs/_docs/04_community/contributing.md

 1. Create a new `Secret` named `AZURE_CREDENTIALS` and paste the Azure credentials you copied from the 1<sup>st</sup> step as the value

-1. Create a [new Personal Access Token (PAT)](https://github.com/settings/tokens/new) page under [Settings](https://github.com/settings/profile) / [Developer Settings](https://github.com/settings/apps), making sure `write:discussion` is checked.
+1. Create a [new Personal Access Token (PAT)](https://github.com/settings/tokens/new) page under [Settings](https://github.com/settings/profile) / [Developer Settings](https://github.com/settings/apps), making sure `write:discussion` scope is checked.
 Click the _Generate token_ button and copy the generated PAT.

 1. Create a new `Secret` named `PAT` and paste the output from the 4<sup>th</sup> step as the value